AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

 * The `HOMEWORK_INDEX` must be the index of an existing homework assignment for the specified student.
 * The `DEADLINE` must be in the format given in the support date and time formats' appendix.
 * The `DEADLINE` must be in the future.
+* `HOMEWORK_NAME` and `DEADLINE` are the updated values for this homework.
 * At least one of homework names and deadline must be in the command.
-They can't be absent concurrently.
+They can't both be absent.
 * A success message will be displayed if the homework assignment is successfully deleted.
 Otherwise, an error message will be displayed.

 Examples:

 * `update-homework name/John index/1 homework/Math Assignment 1` updates the name of homework 1 of John to be `Math Assignment 1`.
-* `updates-homework name/Susan index/3 deadline/2023-05-12 23:59` updates the deadline of homework 3 of Susan to be `2023-05-12 23:59`.
+* `update-homework name/Susan index/3 deadline/2023-05-12 23:59` updates the deadline of homework 3 of Susan to be `2023-05-12 23:59`.
-* `updates-homework name/Donald index/2 homework/Math Assignment 1 deadline/2023-05-12 23:59` updates the name of homework 2 of Donald to be `Math Assignment 1` and updates the deadline of homework 2 of Donald to be `2023-05-12 23:59`.
+* `update-homework name/Donald index/2 homework/Math Assignment 1 deadline/2023-05-12 23:59` updates the name of homework 2 of Donald to be `Math Assignment 1` and updates the deadline of homework 2 of Donald to be `2023-05-12 23:59`.

 ![Update Homework](images/update-homework.jpg)